mmohamedali/Phone-Book/README.md

 # Phone-Book

-A phone book application where the user can add a contact, deleted a contact, and see the contact list.
+A phonebook application where a user can add contacts, delete contacts, see the contact list, search alphabetically, save the phonebook in an external file, and upload a file into the application.